darinnstathos/post-install-config/README.md

 5. Select 'Add new SLA Plan'
 6. Name: 'SEV-C'

-- Time period: '8 hours, Monday-Friday (normal business days)
+- Grace period: '8 hours'
-- Hour setting: '8 hours'
+- Schedule: '8 hours, Monday-Friday (normal business days)'

 <p>This is an example of a ticket that is less urgent.
 If a ticket came in on the weekend, it wouldn't have to be resolved until the following business day.
 If a ticket came in Monday afternoon at 4pm, and the office closes at 5pm, then there'd be 7 hours remaining the following business day to resolve the ticket.
 If the office opens at 8am,you would have until Tuesday 3pm to resolve the ticket. </p>